mdub/clamp/README.md

     option "--flavour", "FLAVOUR", "ice-cream flavour"

 It works a little like `attr_accessor`, defining reader and writer methods on the command class.
-The attribute name is derived from the switch (in this case, "`flavour`").
+The attribute name is inferred from the switch (in this case, "`flavour`").
 When you pass options to your command, Clamp will populate the attributes, which are then available for use in your `#execute` method.

     def execute
       puts "You chose #{flavour}.
 Excellent choice!"